PrometisLab/transaction_labelling/README.md

 ### Prerequisites
 - Python 3.12 or higher
-- Poetry for dependency management
+- uv for dependency management

 ### Installation